40+4, Art is not enough! Not Enough! or the Making of the Arts in Shanghai (‘80’s-2008). Artists interviews

 5. After you sold your art, do you miss it?
 Do you know where it is?
 Always?

-6. Will you like to use your money to support young artists?
+6. Do you like to use your money to support young artists?
 Just to sponsor them?

 7. Is art a mass product?
 Should it be?